nickmvincent/cmpt120_fall2024/slidedev_lectures/cmpt120/slides.md

 In CS and math, there are many ways we can see how "similar" or "close" two items are

-- (cosine distance, manhattan distance, etc.)
+- Cosine similarity, manhattan distance, etc.
 - So we need to specify a definition and algorithm

 ---